bigcommerce/dev-docs/markdown/bigcommerce-for-wordpress/setup/product-import.md

 <!-- theme:  -->

 ### WordPress Currency Processing
-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> The WordPress sites you connect to your BigCommerce store will process in the same default currency as the BigCommerce store.

 </div>
 </div>